rizdaprasetya/mt-alt-doc/en/home.md

 <div class="my-card">

 ### &#9099; Snap
 Securely accept payment on your web and app with few simple steps!
-Your customer will be presented with a sleek, mobile-friendly interface to do payment with, straight inside your web and app in the form of a pop-up dialogue box (or hosted on Midtrans if you choose to).
-Integrate just once in the beginning and you're set - no need to do additional technical integrations in the future when you're enabling additional payment methods. (link to payment methods).
+Your customer will be presented with a sleek, mobile-friendly interface to do payment with, straight inside your web and app in the form of a pop-up dialogue box (or redirected to Midtrans' url if you choose to).
+With single integration, Snap user interface allows you to accept payment with Midtrans' various payment methods (link to payment methods).

 ?> Snap Demo < BIG CLICKABLE DEMO LINK >
 </div>